Major citation databases

 IEEE Xplore:

-Click on the “Cited By” tab in each article’s record to get a list of the documents citing that article.
-Clicking on the “Metrics” tab will give comparison citation counts from Scopus and Web of Science as well.
+Click on the “Citations” section of the menu on the left-hand side of each article’s record to get a list of the documents citing that article.
+Clicking on the “Metrics” section will give comparison citation counts from Crossref, Scopus and a link to Google Scholar citations as well.